tatmanblue/ironbar/README.md

 The credentials project is an injectable service used by `nodes` to provide revokable credential services to `Iron Bar`.
 It also serves as an example to the community how to extend `Iron Bar` functionality.

-# Status
-Prototype/irregular updates

-This project is being updated with new functionality.
-Please review [work.md](https://github.com/tatmanblue/ironbar/blob/master/docs/WORK.md) for details on goals and progress towards those goals.
-There is no regular release schedule in place.
-Work is completed on an adhoc schedule.

-## Revision
-2020.05.22